 How Do I Protect My Rights Under The Equal Employment Opportunity Laws At TSA?

-Current or former TSA employees or applicants may raise any of the legal bases listed below when initiating the EEO complaint process.
+Current or former TSA employees or applicants may raise any of the legal bases listed below when initiating the complaint process.

 - National origin